-- In a significant number of intelligence led operations against retail premises; secure storage units and private residences some suspected 584,220 illegal cigarettes and 166.15 KG's of Hand Rolling Tobacco were seized. - In many of these premises the individuals involved are becoming more adapt at concealing the illegal tobacco products in carefully constructed storage units and also within motor vehicles parked away from the business premises involved.
+- In a significant number of intelligence led operations against retail premises; secure storage units and private residences some suspected 464,900 illegal cigarettes. - In many of these premises the individuals involved are becoming more adapt at concealing the illegal tobacco products in carefully constructed storage units and also within motor vehicles parked away from the business premises involved.

-Another successful tobacco dog operation conducted during March 2022 .
+Another successful tobacco dog operation conducted during March 2022.